- If you can't set up a mobile hotspot on Windows 10, the cause might be your driver or certain settings.

 - Press the Windows key + R hotkey.

 - Input services.msc in the Run text box and click OK.

 - If the service is disabled, select Manual or Automatic from the Startup type drop-down menu.

 - Click Start to kick-start ICS, and then press the OK button.

-- Double-click Network adapter to expand the adapter list as below.
+- Double-click Network adapter to expand the adapter list.

-- Next, double-click your current network adapter, such as Realtek Wireless Lan, to open the properties window for it.
+- Next, double-click your current network adapter, such as Realtek Wireless Lan, to open its properties.